labsyspharm/minerva-cloud/docs/_posts/2010-11-19-image-object.md

 layout: null
 ---

 Image object describes a single image.
-Does not contain pixel data which is stored in object storage.
+Does not contain pixel data (which is stored in S3 object storage).

 ### Image